Why Ashford Castle is an Ireland Must

 Inside Ashford Castle…

-Once you’ve visited The Spa, gone for a run, or simply explored the grounds, no doubt you’ll be ready to head back to your castle room.
+Once you’ve done some exploring, you’ll probably be ready to head back to your room.
 And let me tell you: the rooms do not disappoint.
 Ours was a sumptuous white and cream, floral dream.
 For all the masculinity you’ll find downstairs, with rich, mahogany walls and strong wood accents, upstairs the feeling is decidedly more feminine.
 Plush bedding and fluffy towels, delicate chandeliers, brocade drapes and ornate wallpaper, cozy fireplaces and small, vintage touches placed throughout all lend to a graceful, elegant feeling.
 You will feel like royalty here.

 Most rooms have views of the grounds from their stately windows, which adds to the expansive yet somehow cozy feel of the castle.
 Though the Castle is grand and luxurious, the designers have gone out of their way to make the rooms feel unimposing.
 For all their grandeur, the rooms at Ashford Castle are still warm and inviting, and perfect to curl up in.